 These data suggest a growing cohort of older professionals who choose, or need, to remain economically active, often opting for fractional, portfolio-based arrangements versus standard full-time employment.

 In this fractured world of work, individuals must rethink how they pursue and design personal development experiences and, in parallel, how they make money.
-Platforms like Livelihood.io support that evolution through its Personal Assessment & Development (PAD) Framework.
+Platforms like AdaptiveFutures.io support that evolution through its Personal Assessment & Development (PAD) Framework.
 This approach empowers students, early career professional, and those in career transition to:

 …via Adaptive Workforce Planning: